rohitkr404/TO-DO-web-app/README.md

 The server-side controllers of the TO-DO Web App are responsible for handling incoming requests and sending responses back to the client.
 There are two controllers: UserController and TaskController.

 ## UserController
-**'UserController'** is responsible for handling user-related requests such as registering a new user, logging in, getting user information, updating user information, and deleting a user account.
+**UserController** is responsible for handling user-related requests such as registering a new user, logging in, getting user information, updating user information, and deleting a user account.
 Here are the endpoints available in the UserController:

 **POST /users/register:** This endpoint is used to register a new user.
 It accepts a JSON payload containing the user details and returns a response with the newly created user entity.